Pike River Mine News

 The lawyer for six senior managers at the Pike River mine says instead of blaming those in charge at the time of the disaster, everyone involved in the mine's operations should be found collectively responsible for what happened.

 The Labour Department is recommending radical changes to the way underground coal mines are regulated and says the changes will give more power to employees.
+(AUDIO)

 The Royal Commission on the Pike River mining tragedy will begin its final hearings in Greymouth on Monday.